dataminer-site/dataminer-site.github.io/docs/archive/0.6/api/odbc/windows.md

 # Step 3: ODBC Windows Installer

-The `odbc_install.exe` aids the configuration of the DuckDB ODBC Driver on Windows.
+The `odbc_install.exe` aids the configuration of the DataMiner ODBC Driver on Windows.
 It depends on the `Odbccp32.dll` that provides functions to configure the ODBC registry entries.

 Inside the permanent directory (e.g., `duckdb_odbc`), double-click on the `odbc_install.exe`.